MON-FRI: 9:00 AM – 6:00 PM

 Mink Tip

-If wallpaper feels too dominant, adjust the lighting before changing the design.
-A softer or more diffused light source often restores balance.
+If wallpaper feels too dominant, adjust the lighting before changing the paper.
+Switching to a softer or more diffused source often restores balance without touching the wall at all.

 Let Wallpaper and Lighting Work Together

-Wallpaper defines the vertical surface of a room, but lighting determines how that surface is experienced.
+Wallpaper defines the vertical surface of a room.
+Lighting determines how that surface is actually experienced by the people in it.

 Previous